uptime-labs/upctl/README.md

 This will create a local Kubernetes cluster using Docker containers as the nodes.
 You can then use kubectl, the Kubernetes command-line interface, to deploy and manage applications on the cluster.

-## Network - Setting up Load Balancer
+## Network - Setting up Load Balancers

 #### Setup address pool used by loadbalancers